CD rippersudo apt-get install sound-juicer gvfs-backends lame

 Chromiumsudo apt-get install chromium-browser

 Adobe Flash Player is no longer being updated for Linux.

-a simple plugin allows VLC to play any web movie that VLC is capable of playing
+a simple plugin allows the browser to play any web movie that VLC is capable of playing

 sudo apt-get install browser-plugin-vlc